 - Hartz Mountain

-This list is again dominated by big box retailers and technology companies’ data centers, which tend to have much larger system sizes and/or numbers of installations.
+Like the solar capacity top ten, this list is dominated by big box retailers and technology companies’ data centers, which tend to have very large system sizes and/or numbers of installations.

 Though commercial installs are down from highs in 2012 and 2013, the solar energy growth rate has been rising consistently year-over-year since 2014.
 SEIA researchers expect to see a continuation of this trend, driven in part by the addition of several large-scale plants powering facilities for Apple, Amazon and others, along with increases in offsite corporate energy procurement.